SurvivorGrim/PipBoy-Pi5/README.md

 4. **Wiring Connections**
     - Separate the wires from the main strand.
-    - Trim the ends of the wires and strip them for soldering.
+    - Trim one end of the wires and strip them for soldering.
     - Solder the wires to the encoder switch as depicted in the reference image, then apply heat shrink tubing to prevent short circuits.
     - Repeat this process for the 10-point knob.